blueskysolarracing/gen12_strategy/RaceSim/README.md

 From Gen12_Strategy/RaceSim/
 1. mkdir build
 2. cd build
-3. cmake .. (cmake .. -G "MinGW Makefiles" if on windows)
+3. cmake .. (cmake .. -G "MinGW Makefiles" on windows)
 4. make
-5. ./racesim.exe
+5. ./RaceSim.exe <Path to config>

 # To Use
-As of January 12th, 2024, this framework can only assess the viability of a speed profile given the gen 11.5 car model and the necessary LUTs.
+Modify the main.cpp file in order to run a simulation.
+This would involve creating a car model, a route, a simulation object, and running an optimizer.
 The following ```main.cpp``` demonstrates the method by which to do this:

 ```
 int main(int argc, char* argv[]) {